MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-P-Requirements-Establishing-Maintaining-Medicare-Billing-Privileges/section-424.507.md

 (*2*) Teaching physician, who is enrolled in Medicare in an approved status.

-(b) *Conditions for payment of claims for covered home health services.* To receive payment for covered Part A or Part B home health services, a provider's home health services claim must meet all of the following requirements:
+(b) *Conditions for payment of claims for covered home health and hospice services.* To receive payment for covered Part A or Part B home health services or for covered hospice services, a provider's home health or hospice services claim must meet all of the following requirements:

-(1) The ordering/certifying physician, or the ordering/certifying physician assistant, nurse practitioner, or clinical nurse specialist working in accordance with State law, must meet all of the following requirements:
+(1) The ordering/certifying physician for hospice or home health services, or, for home health services, the ordering/certifying physician assistant, nurse practitioner, or clinical nurse specialist working in accordance with State law, must meet all of the following requirements:

 (i) Be identified by his or her legal name.